ippontech/blog-usa/posts/integrating_civic_into_a_static_serverless_website.md

 ![missing pic: Civic Keys](https://raw.githubusercontent.com/tylerjohnhaden/blog-usa/master/images/2019/02/civic_keys.png)

-For this project, we will need the *Private Signing Key*, and the *App Secret*.
-We will also need the *App ID*, which will stay constant for our application and is not necessarily secret.
+For this project, we will need to securely store the *Private Signing Key*, and the *App Secret*.
+The *App ID*, which stays constant for our application and is not necessarily secret, is also needed.

 Since AWS Lambda will eventually need to use these parameters, let us save these into [Systems Manager - Parameter Store](https://console.aws.amazon.com/systems-manager/parameters) (also so we don't lose them).
 Both the Private Signing Key and the App Secret should be encrypted at rest.
-Anyone with those values  could capture the JWT token and potentially access user's data by pretending to be us.
+Anyone with those values could capture the JWT token mid-flight and potentially access user's data by pretending to be us.

 ### Add Civic's client side SDK to our website